lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab1-Fundamentals-NoEmojii.md

  10. Write down the line entry that indicates a successful or failed installation.
  11. Write down the product code of this program.
- 12. Uninstall SophosConnect using the same product code with the msiexec command:
+ 12. Uninstall SophosConnect using the same product code with the msiexec command using Powerhell:
 ```bash
 msiexec /x <Product Code> /L*v C:\Windows\Temp\SophosConnectUninstall.txt
 ```
-13. Follow the instructions
+13. Follow the instructions to uninstall the Sophos Connect App.

 ![](JPG/Uninstall.png)
-14. Reopen the same log file with Notepad++ and identify any errors while and after uninstalling the application.
+14. Verify the log file for a successful uninstall.
+Close all the open windows.

 ##### ![check](JPG/pngegg%20(1).png) You have analyzed MSI logs and used Windows Installer to manage SophosConnect.